t-whitford/Sudoku/README.md

 # README #

 A small Sudoku solver.

-#To Do#

-The base methods are fully functional - it needs a simple GUI for interaction.
+Will solve simple problems.
+Needs additional work to solve "hard" and "evil" as found on [http://www.websudoku.com/](http://www.websudoku.com/)